-H-Sphere allows securing reseller control panels with SSL
+H-Sphere version 2.3 and higher allows securing reseller control panels with SSL

 by allocating either spare IPs or open ports to the control panel server.